mjdgv/gitdemo/README.md

 # gitdemo
-This is my first commit
+This is my first commit/ push!
 # gitdemo